 Bittersweet nightshade (Solanum dulcamara) is a vining weed related to tomatoes and potatoes.
 It grows in moist soils and can develop an extensive root system, while climbing native vegetation and choking it out.
 It can be identified by its distinctly shaped leaves, as well as its purple flowers, and clusters of small tomato-like fruits.
 When the ripe fruits are crushed they emit a strong, sickly-sweet odour.
 In the fall, the leaves change from a bright green to a deep purple.

 Bittersweet nightshade is toxic to humans and animals.
-Always wear gloves if you choose to handle this plant.
+Always wear gloves if you choose to handle this plant, and do not ingest any part of it.

 SEAWA is experimenting with non-chemical controls for this invasive plant.